Learn About Fostering

 You can be a part of the solution.

 Foster parents can serve as mentors to a child’s parents and model safe parenting and healthy relationships, which can help prevent future child abuse.

 Step 2: Attend an Informational Meeting

 Step 3: Submit an application

 Step 4: Complete a criminal history background check

-Step 5: Attend FIRST(Fostering Idaho Resources & Skills Training)
+Step 5: Complete RPPS, FIRST Prerequisites, and attend FIRST(Fostering Idaho Resources & Skills Training)

 Step 6: Complete a Home Study

 Yes.
 Foster parents receive a monthly reimbursement from the Department of Health and Welfare to cover basic costs like utilities, food and transportation for children.